Baby’s Poop Smells Like Fish: A Parent’s Guide to Causes and Treatment

 • Seek evaluation if the fishy smell starts suddenly and represents a significant change from baby’s normal odor.
 Sudden changes deserve investigation.

-While fishy poop smell alone isn’t necessarily an emergency, always contact your doctor for assessment and guidance when concerned about your newborn poop smells like fish symptoms.
+While fishy poop smell alone isn’t necessarily an emergency, always contact your doctor for assessment and guidance when concerned about your baby’s symptoms.

 Read Also Why Does Your Toddler’s Poop Smells Like Mothballs?